AzureIoTGBB/iot-edge-offline-dashboarding/documentation/deployment-manual.md

-# Deploy IoT Offline Dashboarding sample manually
+# Deploy the IoT Offline Dashboarding sample manually

 This document describes how to deploy the IoT Offline Dashboarding sample manually on an Edge device.
 Chose this option to gain a deep understanding of every required step involved in deploying the sample.